upper level job

 1. What are the responsibilities of Provider Relations Representative?

-Provider Relations Representative supports, develops, and maintains service relationships with physicians, providers, and administrators of a provider network.
+Supports, develops, and maintains service relationships with physicians, providers, and administrators of a provider network.
 Collects feedback from network stakeholders to survey satisfaction and facilitate communication.
-Being a Provider Relations Representative responds to inquiries about referrals, eligibility, credentialing, and other policy matters and escalates or directs complex questions as necessary.
+Responds to inquiries about referrals, eligibility, credentialing, and other policy matters and escalates or directs complex questions as necessary.
 Tracks and documents inquiries to ensure issues are resolved in a timely manner and creates routine reports to identify trends for management.
-Additionally, Provider Relations Representative trains healthcare providers and physicians on network operating policies and procedures to ensure optimal network service standards.
+Trains healthcare providers and physicians on network operating policies and procedures to ensure optimal network service standards.
 Requires a bachelor's degree.
 Typically reports to a manager.
-The Provider Relations Representative work is closely managed.
-Works on projects/matters of limited complexity in a support role.
-To be a Provider Relations Representative typically requires 0-2 years of related experience.
+Occasionally directed in several aspects of the work.
+Gaining exposure to some of the complex tasks within the job function.
+Typically requires 2-4 years of related experience.

 2. What are the skills of Provider Relations Representative